Upload new images. The image library for this site will open in a new window.

 Calculator Requirement: A calculator is required.
 You will need a calculator with basic arithmetic operations, and exponential (exp) and logarithm (log) functions.
 Also, it must be able to determine mean, median, and standard deviation on a data set.
 Older graphing calculators such as the TI-81 would be sufficient.
 Graphing calculators such as the TI-83 or TI-83 plus are optional.

+Fall/Spring semester: This course is offered in fall and spring semesters.
+In most cases, the course meets three hours per week in either a MWF or Tues./Thur. course format.
 Assessment activities generally include tests, quizzes, group and individual work and projects.
 The number of exams can vary but generally three common exams and a final exam are administered.
 Common exams may be administered during the evenings and the final exam is cumulative.
 An example can be found in the sample or current syllabus.